conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 <Tabs>
 <TabItem value="First Tab" label="Console UI">
 To delete a Partner Zone you can either:
-- go to the Partner Zone page list view, and click the **three dots** on the right-hand side then click the **trash can** button.
+- go to the Partner Zone page list view, and click the **three dots** on the right-hand side then click the **trash can** button
-- go to a specific Partner Zone's details view, click the **trash can** button in the top right corner.
+- or go to a specific Partner Zone's details view, click the **trash can** button in the top right corner.

 Deleting a Partner Zone cannot be undone and will remove a partner's access.